 About Mr. Brennan

-My experience up to this point in my teaching career has me excited to be at Avon Old Farms.
+“My experience up to that point in teaching made me excited to join Avon Old Farms.
 Our school community and pride is unrivaled.
 I encourage anyone I meet to come visit our beautiful and unique campus.
-There is nothing more fulfilling than to help guide our young men to make our mission come to life each and every day.
+There is nothing more fulfilling than to help guide our young men to make our mission come to life each and every day.”

 At Avon, Pierce says it’s the entire community experience that allows boys to be themselves and to flourish.

 “Working at a school like this, it’s not just the interaction inside the classroom or on the playing field.
 I get to interact with the students all the time, see them grow, and get to know them for who they really are.
 It makes a difference.”